 Household labor reallocation provides a potentially important channel for rural households to adapt to changing weather patterns.
-Exploiting the temporal and spatial variation of drought occurrence in India, I find that drought reduces the share of agriculture labor hours by 3% or 110 hours.
+Exploiting the temporal and spatial variation of drought occurrence in India, I find that drought reduces the share of agriculture labor hours by 3% or by 110 hours (3% at the mean).
 This reduction is driven by households that do not own land.
-Motivated by these facts, I develop and estimate a model of labor allocation across the agriculture and non-agriculture sectors to analyze how droughts may affect structural transformation.
-My results imply that projected increases in the frequency of droughts over the next 30 years will induce landowning households to allocate 2% more labor to agriculture and it will induce landless households to reduce their agricultural labor.
-The net effect is a 1% to 2% reduction in agricultural labor, which is small in percentage terms but large in levels as it implies 2.5 to 5 million individuals would leave agriculture.
-I also use the model to analyze how projected climate change would affect the cost to the government of achieving its stated target of increasing the manufacturing share of GDP to 25%.
-To achieve this target by 2035 in the absence of climate change, the government would have to subsidize non-agriculture wages by 28% with respect to 2011 non-agriculture wages.
-Under current climate change projections, the subsidy would need to be 73% larger.
+Motivated by these facts, I develop a model of labor allocation across the agriculture and non-agriculture sectors to analyze how droughts may affect structural transformation.
+My results imply that projected increases in the frequency of droughts over the next 30 years will induce landowning households to allocate 2% more labor to agriculture and induce landless households to reduce their agricultural labor.
+The net effect is a 1% to 2% reduction in agricultural labor.
+While small in percentage terms, this implies that 2.5 to 5 million individuals would leave agriculture.
+I use the model to analyze how projected climate change would affect the cost to the government of achieving its stated target of increasing the manufacturing share of GDP to 25% by 2035.
+In the absence of climate change, the government would have to subsidize non-agriculture wages by 28% with respect to 2011 non-agriculture wages.
+Under the current climate change projections, the subsidy would need to be 73% larger.

 Work in Progress